 Of course, Lisbon is also a popular tourist destination, which means there’s lots to explore on your days off.
 You’ll have the UNESCO World Heritage Sites of Belém Tower and Jerónimos Monastery on your doorstep, along with lots of other famous monuments and attractions.
 What’s more, Lisbon is midway between Porto in the north and the Algarve in the south – perfect for weekend escapes – and the country’s excellent rail network makes it cheap and easy to explore further into Portugal.

-2. Where to live in Lisbon
+2. Where to live in Lisbon as a Digital Nomad?

-- Accommodation for digital nomads in Lisbon – a Facebook group where you can find places to live in Lisbon, or put up your own post saying what you’re looking for.
+- Accommodation for digital nomads in Lisbon – a Facebook group where you can find places to live in Lisbon or put up your own post saying what you’re looking for.

 - Lisbon apartments for rent – another Facebook group geared towards those looking for shorter-term accommodation in Lisbon.